OzTamir/TalkASM/README.md

  - sockets.asm: Sub-routines to ease Socket Actions
  - util.asm: Utilities sub-routines
  - util.c: An example of C/NASM interplay using few helper functions written in C

-### Note
-This repo is the result of a school-project I've worked on for few monthes now.
-The final result are in "Project" sub-directory, but the files in the main folder are subject to refactoring and are NOT the final project files.